 College aims to support staff and students who may have concerns about the issues covered by the Public Sector Equality Duty.
-Any concerns would be treated with sensitivity and can be raised in confidence in the first instance, officially or unofficially for discussion, with any of the College Officers or the HR Manager.
+Any concerns would be treated with sensitivity and can be raised in confidence in the first instance, officially or unofficially for discussion, with any of the College Officers or the Head of HR.

-G.4.3 Progress on Integrating Equality and Diversity into College Procedures
+G.4.3 Progress on Integrating Equality and Diversity into College Procedures There has been progress over the last few years to ensure that equality and diversity into College Procedures.